simondlevy/vsarobot/README.md

 executable.
 Go to Simulation / Start Simulation to run the simulation.
 The robot should exit the corral and stay in the yellow light disc.

 You can switch back and forth between the classical (if/then/else) controller and the VSA controller by editing the ARCH variable at the top of the Makefile.
-Have fun, and email me with any questions.